 The role of bio-refineries

-We aim to double the total installed capacity of the biorefineries by 2024 and increase it fivefold by 2050.
+We aim to double the total installed capacity of bio-refineries by 2025 and increase it fivefold by 2035.

 Oil from end-of-life tyres

-At our plants in Italy, we are also working on a further line of development in the field of advanced fuels produced from waste, namely the possibility of obtaining pyrolysis oil from the treatment of end-of-life tyres (ELTs).
-This particular area is the subject of an agreement with Ecopneus signed in July 2021, aimed at assessing the most suitable technologies for exploiting ELTs and obtaining both energy products (pyrolysis oil) and chemical products (asphalts, sports surfaces, acoustic insulation, street furniture, etc.) with a view to encouraging the circular economy and environmental sustainability.
-The agreement strengthens our collaboration with Ecopneus, already our partner in a project in Massafra (Taranto) to lay asphalt modified with polymers and rubber powder from ELTs, implemented in June 2020 under an agreement with the Municipality of Massafra.
-Specifically, as part of this initiative, Eni made bitumen produced in the Taranto refinery available, while Ecopneus provided its technical know-how, with Irigom, an Ecopneus partner company, providing "zero km" rubber powder from end-of-life tyres.
+In our plants in Italy we are also working on a further line of development in the field of advanced fuels produced from waste, namely the possibility of obtaining pyrolysis oil from the processing of end-of-life tyres (ELTs).
+This particular area is the subject of an agreement with Ecopneus signed in July 2021 and aimed at assessing the most suitable technologies to process ELTs and obtain both energy products (pyrolysis oil) and chemical products (asphalt, sports surfaces, acoustic insulation, street furniture, etc.) in a perspective of circular economy and environmental sustainability.
+The agreement strengthens our collaboration with Ecopneus, already an Eni partner in a project in Massafra (in the province of Taranto) for the laying of asphalt modified with polymers and rubber powder from ELTs, which was carried out in June 2020 thanks to an agreement with the Municipality of Massafra.
+Specifically, in this initiative Eni supplied the bitumen produced in its Taranto refinery and Ecopneus provided its technical know-how, while Irigom, a partner company of Ecopneus, supplied rubber powder from used tyres produced locally.

 Interactive charts and tables